chints87/UIHP-Challenges-April23/README.md

    Set the `textContent` on the `div` to to be the value of `post` here in `handleInput` instead.

 10. Finally, let's create an `event handler` that will run our `handleInput` function in the event that a user types in `input`.
 There are several ways to do this, but one is the [`oninput`](https://www.w3schools.com/jsref/event_oninput.asp) property on the `jsInput` object.
-Us this to set `handleInput` on our input DOM element as a callback.
+Use this to set `handleInput` on our input DOM element as a callback.

 We should now have a full User Interface (UI) which addresses our two main goals: